 READ TIME: 4.5 MINS.

+Should you buy or lease your next office copier?
 Ever heard the saying, "The devil is in the details?"
 Well, this famous saying applies to your business processes and strategies, and how your office technology operates, such as your office copiers.

 As a business owner or even an office manager, part of your responsibilities includes being financially savvy while making sure your staff has the equipment needed to perform their jobs efficiently, such as an office copier.